 On preparing a Beethoven marathon Part 8: Julian Jacobson

-In today’s post, concert pianist and piano professor Julian Jacobson discusses the importance of the Beethoven edition as he prepares for his marathon, which takes place on Novemebr 12th at St. John’s Church in Waterloo, London.
-Find out more about this concert, here.
-On Beethoven editions… This week’s blog is on the vexed topic…
+Concert pianist and piano professor Julian Jacobson discusses the importance of the Beethoven edition as he prepares for his Beethoven sonata marathon.
+The concert takes place on November 12th 2022 at St. John’s Church in Waterloo, London.
+On Beethoven editions… This week’s blog is on the vexed topic of editions, a subject about which…

 On preparing for a Beethoven marathon Part 7: Julian Jacobson

-Today’s post is Part 7 of concert pianist and piano professor Julian Jacobson’s series chronicling preparations for his Beethoven sonata marathon on November 12th in London.
-Julian will undertake the mammoth task of performing all 32 sonatas in one day, and, here, he muses on the much-admired Appassionata sonata.
-You can read all the articles…
+Part 7 of concert pianist and piano professor Julian Jacobson’s series chronicling preparations for his Beethoven sonata marathon.
+This event takes place on November 12th 2022 in London.
+Julian will undertake the mammoth task of performing all 32 sonatas in one day, and in this post, he muses on the much-admired Appassionata Sonata.
+On…

 On preparing for a Beethoven marathon Part 6: Julian Jacobson

-Concert pianist and piano professor Julian Jacobson continues his series here on my blog.
-With his Beethoven marathon edging ever nearer, this week Julian lifts the lid on Beethoven’s Fantasy-sonatas Op.
+Concert pianist and piano professor Julian Jacobson continues his series.
+With his Beethoven marathon edging ever nearer, this week Julian lifts the lid on Beethoven’s ‘Fantasy-Sonatas’ Op.
 27. Beethoven’s Fantasy-sonatas op 27, including ‘that one’…..
-Let’s start off by remembering that Beethoven was a phenomenal improviser at the keyboard, perhaps the…
+Let’s start off by remembering that Beethoven was a phenomenal improviser at the keyboard, perhaps the greatest ever, or sharing…

 On preparing for a Beethoven marathon Part 5: Julian Jacobson